In Short

 Depending on which firm you retain for legal work, they may charge you an hourly rate for your work.
 Although hourly rates widely vary between firms, a general guide of hourly rates includes:

 If a firm charges you an hourly fee, you may be able to request an itemised bill.
-An itemised bill provides you with a more precise breakdown of costs for legal services, ranging from the time a lawyer spent drafting documents for your matter to time spent negotiating with other parties.
+An itemised bill provides you with a more precise breakdown of costs for legal services, ranging from the time a lawyer spent drafting documents for your matter to the time spent negotiating with other parties.
 If you disagree with the items listed in the bill, you should speak with your lawyer directly and negotiate the bill.
-If you cannot negotiate your bill to a lower price, you may be able to file a complaint with the Legal Services Commission.
+If you cannot negotiate a lower price for your bill, you may be able to file a complaint with the Legal Services Commission.

-Rather than charging you on a time-cost basis, most firms now charge based on a fixed fee model.
-A fixed fee service can give you certainty when retaining legal services since you can note the bulk of the legal costs before you retain a firm for their services.
+Rather than charging you on a time-and-cost basis, most firms now charge based on a fixed-fee model.
+A fixed-fee service can provide certainty when retaining legal services, as you can estimate the bulk of the legal costs before engaging a firm for its services.

-The cost of a fixed fee service depends on the type of legal work you give a firm.
-For example, some common fixed-fee matters and their prices are set out below.
+The cost of a fixed-fee service depends on the type of legal work you assign to a firm.
+For example, some everyday fixed-fee matters and their prices are set out below.

 Legal Matter | Fixed Fee |